enso-org/enso/docs/semantics/modules.md

 # Modules

 Modules are the basic way to organize code into smaller, semantically-relevant parts.
-The following is the description of the Enso modules semantics.
+The following is the description of the semantics of Enso modules.

 ## Introduction

 There's a one-to-one correspondence between source files and modules.
-Moreover, a module name is the same as that of the corresponding source file.
+Moreover, a module's name is the same as that of the corresponding source file.
 Modules are first-class objects, meaning they can be assigned to variables and passed as function parameters.